 It is advised by the medical community that any compression socks or garments with compression levels greater than 20 mmHg should only be worn with the advice of a physician or with a prescription.

 - Too much compression may act as a tourniquet.

 - Higher levels of compression may require a prescription and may not be available over-the-counter.

 - Athletes, who have good circulation as a result of their body adapting to the high levels of stress during training, do not need the higher levels of compression that were designed for those with venous issues.

 Compression garments may be worn during activity for performance enhancement and post-activity for recovery.
 Benefits may be gained pre-activity if there are long periods of standing, immobility, or strain.

 Studies have shown that those that have gained most by wearing compression are those transitioning from an inactive to active lifestyle.
-Older populations have experienced great benefits from use of compression socks and sleeves.
+Older populations have experienced great benefits from use of compression socks and compression sleeves.
 Amateur athletes may see physiological improvements through using compression.